ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - General project cleanup.
 	- Addressed or suppressed almost all compiler warnings/messages.
 	- Updated lang version to C#9 and implemented some of its features.

-**3.0.1**

-- Fixed Kintsugi always acting as if all characters have 1 stack of it.
-- Fixed Kintsugi description not reflecting configs.
-- Attempted to fix dead players being able to earn the Old War Lidar achievement in multiplayer.